Home Compare GBF.DE vs HII

 Bilfinger vs Huntington Ingalls Industries: Which Stock Looks Stronger in 2026?

-Bilfinger SE leads structurally, with profitability as the clearest single gap between the two profiles.
+Bilfinger SE holds the cleaner structural position, with the lead spread across profitability and growth.
 Huntington Ingalls Industries still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (GBF.DE: HDAX, HII: Russell 1000).
+Peer scores are normalised within each company's primary universe (GBF.DE: STOXX 600, HII: S&P 500).

 Trajectory Similarity